aszone/octopus/README.md

 # PHP Octopus

-> PHP Octopus is a only file with destiny of scan um shared server finding by sensibles files
+> PHP Octopus is a only file with destiny of scanner a shared server, searching by sensibles files

 ### Install